Specialties

 - Recall the structure and function of the red cell and haemoglobin (CR3)

-- Recall the normal process of red cell breakdown (CR3)
+- Recall the normal process of red cell breakdown with recycling of components (CR3)

 - Recall the basic causes of anaemia and the morphological classification of anaemia ie, microcytic, normocytic and macrocytic (CR3)